kiraWang233/Myresume/README.md

 # Objective

-To obtain a postdoctoral position focusing on young children’s cognitive and emotional development, with an emphasis on causal learning, intuitive theories, and interdisciplinary approaches integrating cognitive neuroscience and computational modeling.
+To obtain a postdoctoral position focusing on  **young children’s cognitive** and **emotional development**, with an emphasis on causal learning, intuitive theories, and interdisciplinary approaches integrating cognitive neuroscience and computational modeling.

 # Education

-Combined Master-PhD Program in Educational Psychology University of Macau
+Combined Master-PhD Program in Educational Psychology<br>
+University of Macau<br>
-08/2019 - Present
+08/2019 - Present<br>
-Accumulative GPA: 3.78/4(Top 5% of the major)
+Accumulative **GPA: 3.78/4**(Top 5% of the major)<br>

-Bachelor of Education in Pre-primary Education University of Macau
+Bachelor of Education in Pre-primary Education<br>
+University of Macau<br>
-08/2015 - 06/2019
+08/2015 - 06/2019<br>
-Accumulative GPA: 3.35/4 (Top 5% of the major)
+Accumulative  **GPA: 3.35/4**(Top 5% of the major)<br>

-Summer Program in Early Childhood Education and Development University of British Columbia, Vancouver
+Summer Program in Early Childhood Education and Development<br>
+University of British Columbia, Vancouver<br>
-07/2018 - 08/2018
+07/2018 - 08/2018<br>
-Completed comprehensive coursework on early childhood education and development.
+Completed comprehensive coursework on early childhood education and development.<br>

 # Current Affiliation